kapYpak/docs/pages/cloud/storage/block_storage/product.en-ie.md

 <div id="customProductIndex">

-<p>Discover our block storage solution based on CEPH technology.</p>
+<p>Discover our block storage solution based on CEPH technology.
+If you are a public cloud customer and need to add drives to your instance read our storage documentation <a href="https://docs.ovh.com/ie/en/public-cloud/">here</a>.
+If you need a CephFS distributed file, the following guides on Cloud Disk Array service illustrate how to mount a filer and the API to manage the service</p>

 </div>